Sargent & Greenleaf, Rochester, New York -

 These time locks, as were most made before 1900, did not have

-interchangeable individual movements.
+same design but made after 1900).
 So if one movement needed service, the entire lock

 had to be pulled leaving the vault without protection.

-A. Model #2[6], with 46 hour black dials.
+A. Model #2, (later no. 6206), version 6, with 46 hour black

+dials.
 1877.
-This model marked

-a significant change from the earlier round roller bolt to the cello shaped drop bolt
+This model marked a significant change from the earlier round roller bolt to

-(cello-bolt) which was used with great success in subsequent models.
-The cello-bolt's two
+the cello shaped drop bolt (cello-bolt) which was used with great success in subsequent

-piece spring loaded mechanism allowed this model to do away with the auxiliary bolt that
+models.
+The cello-bolt's two piece spring loaded mechanism allowed this model to do away

-was needed in the earlier roller bolt designs.
-The
+with the auxiliary bolt that was needed in the earlier

-operator need now only wind the time lock, latch the bronze fore-piece of the bolt to the
+designs.
+The operator need now only wind the time lock,

-hook lever, and close the door, the two piece leaf-sprung design allowing the cello-bolt's
+door, the two piece leaf-sprung design allowing the cello-bolt's fore-piece

-fore-piece to be latched while leaving the nickel plated aft-piece below the bolt
+to be latched while leaving the nickel plated aft-piece below the bolt

-spring between the two cello-bolt parts lifts the aft-piece, blocking the case opening.
+case and the spring between the two cello-bolt parts lifts the aft-piece,

-This was the first lock to incorporate patent dates on the bolt after the company won its
+dates on the bolt after the company won its initial patent interference

 Note the extensive movement plate cut outs between and under the

-dials of this lock and the model #2 on the prior page; giving
+dials of this lock and the model #2 on the prior page;

-the movement a beautiful, skeletonized look.
-Compare this with lock (C) and (D), that has
+giving the movement a beautiful, skeletonized look.
+Compare this with lock

-eliminated this feature under the dials.
-This change was made a few years into production
+(C) and (D), that has eliminated this feature under the dials.
+This change

-to give additional strength to the movement to better withstand shock due to inadvertent
+movement to better withstand shock due to inadvertent door slams or

-door slams or blows/explosions from an attempted break in.
+blows/explosions from an attempted break in.
 The red-orange interior was a

 trademark color Sargent applied to their high security locks.
-This carried over to their
+This carried

-early line of time locks and was discontinued around 1879.
-Ultimately the model 2[6] was
+over to their early line of time locks and was discontinued around 1879.

-made for less than a full year with production numbering around 200.
-Today four are known
+Ultimately the model 2[6] was made for less than a full year with production

 to survive.
 Case #770, movement #778.
 See a

-series of photos and videos of the cleaning and restoration
+series of photos and videos of the cleaning and

 of this lock. file 114

-B. Model #2, movement from a Model 2[3], 1875.
-The time lock
+B. Model #2, case version 13, movement from a version 3, 1875.
+The time lock was

-to replace the fixed arbor dials with dials attached to the front by a screw and washer
+replace the fixed arbor dials with dials attached to the front by a screw and washer

 assembly making accurate servicing easier.
 Note etched glass.
 These were more often than